 create 3d-gltf face-mesh from image with mediapipe

-Generate a dynamic 3D scene with floating lights and torus knots
+Generate a 3D scene with dynamic lights and torus knots

-Create an immersive 3D scene with dynamic lighting
+Create an immersive 3D environment with dynamic lights and shapes

-Generate a 3D mesh model from an image
+Generate 3D mesh from a single image

 MediaPipe Face Mesh 3D is a powerful tool designed to create detailed 3D facial meshes from 2D images.
 It leverages the MediaPipe framework to generate accurate 3D models of faces, which can be exported in formats like GLTF for use in various applications such as 3D modeling, animation, virtual reality (VR), and augmented reality (AR).